 I can’t remember when it began.
 But I do know this.
 It’s a food love story that’s been running in my life for several decades.
 Beef in oyster sauce.
-Tender, thin slices of barely rare, good steak, fiery chilies (in this instance, cayenne), silky mushrooms, and some chunky bell peppers.
-All cooked sizzlingly hot and fast.
+Tender, thin sliced beef, fiery chilies (in this instance, cayenne), silky mushrooms, and some chunky bell peppers.
+The mixture cooked sizzlingly hot and fast.

 Add the big umami flavors of oyster sauce, plus some buttery rice noodles and just-cooked, garlicky greens.
 It’s all outstanding.
 So, make plenty.
 You’re going to need it.